mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 This relation is very useful.

-- If the fumdamental relation of a system is known, **all conceivable thermodynamic information** about the system is ascertainable from it.
+- If the fundamental relation of a system is known, **all conceivable thermodynamic information** about the system is ascertainable from it.

 - In other words, the information contained in the fundamental relation is **thermodynamically all-inclusive**.